HimanshuRanka/ImprovedRD-550-2021/README.md

 * torch.cuda.is_available()

 ## Data
-* Data for section 3.1 and 3.2: download the English Reverse Dictionary data from the MultiRD paper from [Google Drive](https://drive.google.com/drive/folders/1jeyPE8iGdGUSVJe_6Smr_NzoWfR52f4g?usp=sharing)
+* Data for paper section 3.1 and 3.2: download the English Reverse Dictionary data from the MultiRD paper from [Google Drive](https://drive.google.com/drive/folders/1jeyPE8iGdGUSVJe_6Smr_NzoWfR52f4g?usp=sharing)
-* Data for section 3.3: For data augmentation process for our data, see ./DataAugScripts/ and ./SynonymScripts/.
+* Data for paper section 3.3: For data augmentation process for our data, see ./DataAugScripts/ and ./SynonymScripts/.
 We are hosting the data at
 [Google Drive](https://drive.google.com/file/d/1-irISSNJ8MdgOy2H3m2UNdtgnNUXEZYt/view?usp=sharing)

 put unzipped `data/` in this directory ./